Water supply in Afghanistan: Khost

-The Afghan-India Friendship Dam (Salma Dam) was built in Herat Province in 2016.
-Another is the Pashdan Dam, which is under construction and was expected to be completed in 2021.
+Khost Province has a number of check dams.
+There are also a number of water supply networks.
+More are being built as of October 2025.

 Kunduz

-In Kunduz water supply improved substantially since 2007.
+In Kunduz Province water supply improved substantially since 2007.
 From April 2007 until December 2009 the number of connections increased from 370 to 2,100, providing piped water supply to about one third of the city.
 The network was expanded from 14 to 71 km.
 A new computer-aided accounting system is being introduced to help increase the share of bills paid.
 In 2008, for the first time revenues covered operating costs.
-Residents of Kunduz rely on water from the Kunduz and Khanabad rivers for irrigation.
+For irrigation purposes, residents of Kunduz rely on water from Kunduz River and Khanabad River.

-Lashkar Gah
+Nimruz

-It was announced in 2005 that a USAID-funded project would build six reservoirs in Lashkar Gah, with responsibility for the water supply then being handed over to the Helmand and Arghandab Valley Authority.
-The city had been without fresh water for the previous 30 years due to the contamination of the Helmand River.
-The people of Lashkar Gah rely on the Kajaki Dam for irrigation, which is located near by in the Kajaki District of Helmand Province.
+Nimruz Province has long been affected by shortage of water.
+Most residents of Zaranj receive drinking water from the Kamal Khan Dam, which is located about 95 km to the southeast of the city in the Chahar Burjak District.
+Zaranj as the capital of Nimruz is gradually being replaced by Ghurghuri, which is located next to Khash River and Route 606 in the Khashrod District.

-Zaranj
+Zabul

-Residents of Zaranj will be receiving drinking water from the Kamal Khan Dam, which is located about 95 km to the southeast of Zaranj in the Chahar Burjak District of Nimruz Province.
+Zabul Province has a number of check dams and water supply networks.